Wisconsin is a “no excuse” absentee voting state, meaning you can vote by absentee ballot for any election for any reason, including convenience.

 There are two ways to vote an absentee ballot before any election:

 1. You can vote an "in-person absentee" by casting your ballot at City Hall before the election.
-In-person absentee voting begins on March 15, 2017 and ends on Friday, March 31 at 5 p.m.
+In-person absentee voting for the Milton School District Referendum begins on October 16, 2017 and ends on Friday, November 3 at 5 p.m.
 Our voting hours are from 7:30 a.m. to 4:30 p.m., Monday through Friday.

 Vote In-Person Absentee at City Hall: